Today – games room on a budget

 Think about lighting, décor, accessories and other types of furniture that might look great in your games room.
 Even if you found a fantastic piece of furniture second-hand but are not sure how it will fit your games room design, remember that you can give an old piece of furniture a new purpose.
 You can simply repaint or refinish a piece of furniture or take a whole part of it apart and use it a different way.
 House Beautiful shows how an antique bookcase can be transformed into a bar!

 Ultimately, get crafty and have fun with it.
 These are the two most important things to have in mind when renovating a room.
 Don’t get stuck in all the small details, just enjoy your time bringing life to a new part of your home.
-I’m sure you’ll have a cracking games room once you’re done!
+I’m sure you’ll have a cracking games room on a budget once you’re done!

 I hope you have found this post on designing a games room on a budget to be useful